 Over three levels.
 Four bedrooms: 1 x king-size double with en-suite shower, basin and WC, 1 x king-size double with basin and WC, 1 x family room with 1 double and 1 adult bunks, 1 x ground floor family room with 1 king-size double and 1 single.
 Shower room with shower only.
 Ground floor bathroom with bath, hand-held shower, separate shower, basin and WC.
 Outside wet room with shower, basin and WC.
 Lower ground floor kitchen with dining area (seats 10).
 Lower ground floor sitting room (seats 9) with electric fire.
 Ground floor utility.
 Conservatory.

 Oil central heating with electric stove in sitting room.
 Electric double oven with ceramic hob, microwave, fridge/freezer, dishwasher.
-Washing machine, tumble dryer and freezer in utility, TV with Sky (inc. Sky Sports package), DVD, radio/CD, selection of books, games and DVDs.
-PC with WiFi.
+Washing machine, tumble dryer and freezer in utility, TV with Sky (inc. Sky Sports package), DVD, radio/CD, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
-Cot and highchair.
+Cot and two highchairs.
 Large, enclosed rear garden with furniture, BBQ and magnificent views over open countryside to sea.
 Off road parking for 5 cars.
 Bike and watercraft storage.
 Two well-behaved pets welcome.
 Sorry, no smoking.
 Shop 5 mins walk, pub 1 mile.
 Beach 1.5 miles.
 Note: There is narrow access at the foot of the double bed in the family room with bunk beds.
 Note: As well as the two cots listed above there is also a camping cot in the property.
 The camping cot and one of the others must be assembled before use.
 Note: There are some terraced drops in garden - children should be supervised.
 Note: Check-in 4pm, check-out 11am.

 - Last minute